alianza/portfolio-lea/content/experiences/2023-07-07_exhibition-host-and-runner-for-salwas-internet-café-exhibition-at-w139-—-salwa-foundation.md

   exhibition and to have met their welcoming and diverse team. "
 ---
 I was very glad to be part of Salwa Foundation's first residency exhibition and to have met their welcoming and diverse team.

+Tasks included:

+* Opening and closing exhibition space
+* Fixing last-minute touch-ups
+* Greeting and informing guests about artists and artworks
+* Setting up and managing event space